 Jersey Long Distance Swimming Club, Great Britain, 2015

-Jersey Long Distance Swimming Club is a pool, educational and open water swimming club in Jersey Island in the Channel Islands that organizes, certifies and governs open water swims in and around Jersey.
+Jersey Long Distance Swimming Club (JLDSC) is a pool, educational and open water swimming club in Jersey Island in the Channel Islands that organizes, certifies and governs open water swims in and around Jersey.
 It is affiliated to the Amateur Swimming Association, British Long Distance Swimming Association, Channel Swimming & Piloting Federation and SER.
+The JLDSC proudly names more English Channel solo swimmer per head of population that any other global location.
+Additionally, JLDSA run two popular solo swims: Around Jersey and Jersey to France which draw many international marathoners.

 Midmar Mile, South Africa, 2013